Prosperna/prosperna-knowledge-base/docs/product/adrianneb/guest_checkout_create_order_prd.md

 **Technical Performance:**

-- Order creation for Unregistered customers completes in <5 seconds (P95)
+- Order creation for Unregistered customers completes in less than 5 seconds (P95)
 - 99.5% successful order creation rate for both Registered and Unregistered customers
 - Zero data loss during order processing
-- "Create New Customer" modal creates customer and populates dropdown in <2 seconds
+- "Create New Customer" modal creates customer and populates dropdown in less than 2 seconds

 **Business Impact:**